lucasschn/dstoolbox/README.md

 # DSToolbox

-DSToolbox is a Matlab toolbox for analyzing and modelling and unsteady fluid dynamics experiments.
+DSToolbox is a Matlab toolbox for analyzing and modelling of unsteady fluid dynamics experiments.

 ## Installation